w1-ll/DatabaseProject/README.md

 8) Once the contracts have been accepted, you should see the queries change in the root login.

 ## Part 3 contributions:
+Will:
+* Worked on each of the queries for the tables
+* Worked on debugging any issues
+* Worked on referencing the right tables to fit each query
+* 42 hours

+Rishitha:
+* front end
+* back end
+* Made more tables to fit the requirements
+* 50 hours